guillemsola/DevOps-Exercise/Exercise_21.md

 ## Build Solution

 With all the solution code and dependencies available we can build the project.
-First we need to add an MSBuild step
+First we need to add an MSBuild step.

 ![Configure MSBuild](media/SocialGoal MSBuild1 [Jenkins].png){:class="img-responsive"}

-And configure it to build the solution
+And configure it to build the solution with the proper MSBuild configuration.
+The configuration has to be set in the Jenkins plugin settings page to use a proper MSBuild executable, in this case I'm using `C:\WINDOWS\Microsoft.NET\Framework\v4.0.30319\`.

 ![msbuild](media/SocialGoal MSBuild2 [Jenkins].png){:class="img-responsive"}